Amd36/weapon_detection_yolov5/README.md

-# Weapon_detection_using_tensorflow2.10.1
+# Weapon_detection_using_yolov5
-This repo contains the files used for creating, training and evaluating a tensorflow model for custom weapon detection
+This repo uses yolov5 custom object detection model that is trained specifically for weapon detection along with simillar handheld objects.
+The steps to train and test the model and finally deploy in raspberrypi is highlighted below:

+## Prerequisites
+If you want to train this model using your own machine